jeclarke/getdata-010-project/CodeBook.md

 Group fields, the other data points are aggregated over all the samples for this activity/subject combination
  1. Group.label - the activity label this record contains data for
- 2. Group.subject - the subject (person) this record contains data
+ 2. Group.subject - the subject (person) this record contains data for

 Data fields, the mean values for all samples whose names contain the words "mean" or "std" for the given activty/subject combination.
 Refer to the documentation in the source dataset to understand these fields.
 These fields are:
  3. tBodyAcc_mean_X